-26. Is there a requirement for banks to hold gone concern capital ("TLAC")?
+27. Is there a requirement for banks to hold gone concern capital ("TLAC")?
+Does the regime differentiate between different types of banks?

 CRR II and the Directive 2019/879/EU ("BRRD II") amending the BRRD have implemented the Total Loss Absorbing Capacity (TLAC) Standard in the EU and amended the previous Minimum Requirement for Own Funds and Eligible Liabilities (MREL).
+The harmonised level of TLAC was introduced through a new requirement for own funds and eligible liabilities.

-The TLAC standard requires G-SIIs to hold a sufficient amount of highly loss absorbing (bail-inable) liabilities (to ensure smooth and fast absorption of losses and recapitalisation in the event of a resolution), taking into account the specific mandatory Pillar 1 subordinated MREL.
-The requirements pursuant to BRRD II were implemented into the BaSAG in May 2021.
-In addition, the SRMR as amended by SRMR II regarding the loss-absorbing and recapitalisation capacity applies.
+The minimum requirement for TLAC pursuant to CRR II requires G-SIIs to hold a sufficient amount of highly loss absorbing (bail-inable) liabilities (to ensure smooth and fast absorption of losses and recapitalisation in the event of a resolution), taking into account the specific mandatory Pillar 1 subordinated MREL.
+The requirement for own funds and eligible liabilities applies to resolution entities which are G-SIIs themselves or are part of a group identified as G-SII; the requirement applies on either an individual basis or on a consolidated basis, depending on whether such resolution entities are standalone institutions with no subsidiaries or parent undertakings.